Transforming genetic medicine for rare disease

-We are a team of scientists, doctors and other partners working together to improve treatments for rare genetic diseases.
+We are the MRC Centre of Research Excellence in Therapeutic Genomics, bringing together scientists, clinicians, patients and partners to improve treatment for rare genetic disease.

 Blood